adl-lang/adl/doc/introduction.md

 # Introduction

-ADL is a framework for building multi language systems.
-It consists of a domain specific language (DSL) for describing algrebraic data types, code generators for several target languages, and runtimes for these languages.
+ADL (Algebraic Data Language) is a framework for building multi language systems.
+It consists of a domain specific language (DSL) for describing algebraic data types, code generators for several target languages, and runtimes for these languages.